 - Salt Lake City Department of Public Utilities Watershed Master Plan update

 - Varying parking management programs being implemented and/or considered by Brighton Resort and Solitude Mountain Resort

 - S. Forest Service dispersed recreation site improvement considerations based on Great American Outdoors Act funding

-The BCC MAP will leave the Central Wasatch Commission and its partners well-positioned with a catalog of prioritized mobility projects and initiatives to leverage to pursue funding opportunities and progress toward implementation, beginning with the top prioritized action items.
-The BCC MAP will enable policy makers to jump start changes to make the mobility system more sustainable and meet the needs of today while dynamic enough to meet future challenges and needs.
+The BCC MAP leaves the Central Wasatch Commission and its partners well-positioned with a catalog of prioritized mobility projects and initiatives to leverage to pursue funding opportunities and progress toward implementation, beginning with the top prioritized action items.
+The BCC MAP enables policy makers to jump start changes to make the mobility system more sustainable and meet the needs of today while dynamic enough to meet future challenges and needs.